 from training.npr.org: https://training.npr.org/sources/margaret-russell/

-Margaret Russell is a professor of constitutional law at California’s Santa Clara University, where she has taught for the past twenty-five years.
-She specializes in constitutional law, civil rights and civil liberties, as well as freedom of speech, racial equality, sexual orientation equality and the Supreme Court.
-She is affiliated with the University’s Center for Social Justice & Public Service, the Markkula Center for Applied Ethics, and the Center for Multicultural Learning.
-In 1991, she traveled to South Africa with a delegation of legal scholars to provide consultation on constitution-drafting for the post-apartheid transition.
+Margaret Russell is an associate professor of constitutional law at California’s Santa Clara University.
+She specializes in constitutional law, civil rights and civil liberties, as well as freedom of speech, racial equality, sexual orientation equality, and the Supreme Court.
+She is affiliated with the University’s Center for Social Justice and Public Service, the Markkula Center for Applied Ethics, and the Center for Multicultural Learning.

 Phone: (408) 554-5234

 Heard on KQED: The Forum: Affirmative Action Ban Under Scrutiny